Jesuits began coming to the Americas soon after the Society of Jesus was founded in 1540.

 In recent years, U.S. and Canadian Jesuit provinces have been reorganizing.
 The New Orleans and Missouri Provinces came together as the Jesuits USA Central and Southern Province on July 31, 2014, with Fr.
 Ronald Mercier as its first provincial.
 The region of Puerto Rico joined the province the following year.

 Today, American and Canadian Jesuits are still exploring new frontiers.
 Together with our lay collaborators, we are fostering dialogues with non-Christian religious faiths in the developing world, for example, and starting middle schools in hard-pressed neighborhoods of urban America.
-The mission remains as it has for 400 years — to bring people and cultures closer to the living God.
+The mission remains as it has for nearly 500 years — to bring people and cultures closer to the living God.